 While we can easily talk about all the reasons you should be using a VPN, you might be wondering if there are any reasons to avoid using a VPN.
 It can’t all be good, right?
 If you care about privacy, security or anonymity at all, then there’s no question about the need for a VPN.
 However, there are a handful of situations where you may have to think a little about how a VPN will fit in with your needs.

-- Some specific VPNs may use a VPN protocol that’s not compatible with one of the networks or services that you have to use at work.
+- Some VPNs may use a VPN protocol not compatible with a network you have to use at work.
 Which means it may have to be tweaked or you’ll need to look for a compatible alternative VPN.

-- There’s also a small CPU and network overhead associated with VPN use and if you have a very bad connection in the first place that may be a relevant issue, but these days broadband and network hardware is more than up to the task of dealing with it.
+- There’s also a small CPU and network overhead associated with VPN use.
+If you have a very bad connection in the first place, that may be a relevant issue.
+However, these days broadband and network hardware are more than up to the task of dealing with it.

 - Sometimes, depending on where you are, VPNs might be blocked outright by your workplace or even the government itself.
 Luckily there are plenty of places on the net where you can find out how to bypass VPN blocks.